gzu-ai/website/content/authors/pengjugu/_index.md

 ---
 # Display name
-title: 段博文
+title: "Pengju Gu"

 # Username (this should match the folder name and the name on publications)
 authors:
-- Bowen Duan
+- "pengjugu"

 # Is this the primary user of the site?
 superuser: false

 # Role/position (e.g., Professor of Artificial Intelligence)
-role: 研究生
+role: Grad Students

 # Organizations/Affiliations
 organizations:
-- name: 贵州大学
+- name: Guizhou University
   url: 'https://www.gzu.edu.cn/'

 # Short bio (displayed in user profile at end of posts)